4 min read

 Start small.
 See how it feels.

-I’m not saving the world, but I’ve downgraded my environmental sins from felonies to misdemeanors. (ba dum tish)
+I’m not saving the world, but I’ve downgraded my environmental crime from felonies to misdemeanors. (ba dum tish).